This speedy recipe for pineapple shrimp pasta takes your weekday supper to the tropics with this combo of flavors!

 - Cook linguine according to package directions.

-- Meanwhile, toss pineapple, soy sauce and ginger in a large bowl
+- Meanwhile, toss pineapple, soy sauce and ginger in a mixing bowl.

 - Heat oil in a large nonstick skillet over medium-high heat.
 Add the pineapple, leaving the sauce mixture in the bowl, and cook just until it starts to turn brown.
-Scoop it out and set aside.
+Scoop it out and put it in a large mixing bowl.

-- Toss the shrimp with the sauce and then add to the skillet and toss until it is just cooked through, about 3 minutes.
+- Toss the shrimp with the sauce and then add the shrimp and the sauce to the skillet and toss until it is just cooked through, about 3 minutes.
 Scoop it out and add it to the pineapple.

 - Add the pineapple juice and the chili powder to the skillet and simmer for 5 minutes.
 Add the shrimp and pineapple back to the skillet and give it a good toss.

-- Add the cooked pasta, and snow peas and the peanut and toss again.
+- Add the cooked pasta and snow peas and the peanuts and toss again.

 - Divide among plates, drizzling any extra sauce on top.
-Sprinkle with scallions and serve with lime wedges on the side.
+Sprinkle with scallions if you like and serve with lime wedges on the side.

 Notes